Quantifying Fidelity: A Decisive Feature Approach to Comparing Synthetic and Real Imagery: Abstract

-This paper addresses the lack of such a behavior-grounded fidelity measure by introducing Decisive Feature Fidelity (DFF), a new SUT-specific metric that extends the existing fidelity spectrum to capture \emph{mechanism parity}—the agreement in causal evidence underlying the SUT's decisions across domains. \revnote{Addresses Jeroen p.1 \& Mohsen p.2: added inline definition of mechanism parity (``the property that the SUT bases its decision on the same causal evidence in both domains'').} DFF leverages explainable-AI (XAI) methods to identify and compare the decisive features driving the SUT’s outputs for matched real–synthetic pairs.
-We further propose practical estimators based on counterfactual explanations, along with a DFF-guided calibration scheme to enhance simulator fidelity. \revnote{Addresses Mohsen p.1: replaced vague ``efficient estimators'' with concrete ``practical estimators based on counterfactual explanations''.} Experiments on 2126 matched KITTI–VirtualKITTI2 pairs demonstrate that DFF reveals discrepancies overlooked by conventional output-value fidelity.
-Furthermore, results show that DFF-guided calibration improves decisive-feature and input-level fidelity without sacrificing output value fidelity across diverse SUTs. \revnote{Addresses Jeroen p.1 line 23: clarified that behavioral fidelity = output-value (OV) fidelity by removing standalone ``behavioral fidelity'' and using ``output value fidelity'' consistently.}
+Virtual testing using synthetic data has become a cornerstone of autonomous vehicle (AV) safety assurance.
+Despite progress in improving visual realism through advanced simulators and generative AI, recent studies reveal that pixel-level fidelity alone does not ensure reliable transfer from simulation to the real world.
+What truly matters is whether the system-under-test (SUT) bases its decisions on consistent \emph{decision evidence} in both real and simulated environments, not just whether images ``look real'' to humans.
+To this end this paper proposes a behavior-grounded fidelity measure by introducing Decisive Feature Fidelity (DFF), a new SUT-specific metric that extends the existing fidelity spectrum to capture \emph{mechanism parity}, that is, agreement in the \emph{model-specific decisive evidence} that drives the SUT's decisions across domains.
+DFF leverages explainable-AI methods to identify and compare the decisive features driving the SUT’s outputs for matched real–synthetic pairs.
+We further propose estimators based on counterfactual explanations, along with a DFF-guided calibration scheme to enhance simulator fidelity.
+Experiments on 2126 matched KITTI–VirtualKITTI2 pairs demonstrate that DFF reveals discrepancies overlooked by conventional output-value fidelity.
+Furthermore, results show that DFF-guided calibration improves decisive-feature and input-level fidelity without sacrificing output value fidelity across diverse SUTs.